brownbugz/p4-big-spendah/README.md

 ## Description

 Spendah is an expense tracker for personal use.
+The name Spendah is a funny way to spell Spender.

 ---